microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 ### Task 2: Update and install Azure IoT SDK prerequisites

-1. Run the following commands, this could take up to 10 minutes to complete:
+1. Run the following commands, this could take up to 10 minutes to complete.

+>NOTE:  Depending on your command line tool (cmd.exe, bash, PowerShell, etc), you may need to run each line one at a time to avoid skipping any commands.

+>NOTE:  The following commands may take 20-30 minutes to complete

 -  For Ubuntu 16.04: